music-encoding/guidelines/_guidelines-v3/16-midiguidelines/01-midi.scoredefppq.md

 version: "v3"
 ---

 To define the MIDI resolution of a score, the **@ppq** attribute may be used on the {% include link elem="scoreDef" %} element.
-This value can be used to interpret the values found in the **@dur.ges** attribute on elements in the {% include link att-class="att.duration.performed" %} class.
+This value can be used to interpret the values found in the **@dur.ges** attribute on elements in the {% include link att="duration.performed" %} class.

 {% include mei example="midiGuidelines/midiGuidelines-sample269.xml" valid="false" %}